xueshanf/testssl.sh-webfrontend/README.md

 ## NGINX Reverse Proxy

-If you would like to run behind a NGINX Reverse Proxy simply add this to your configuration file in sites-enabled
+If you would like to run behind a NGINX Reverse Proxy simply add this to your configuration file in sites-enabled.
+If you want to add security to it look at nginx module [basic_auth] (http://nginx.org/en/docs/http/ngx_http_auth_basic_module.html)

      location /testssl/ {
           proxy_pass http://127.0.0.1:5000/;